Café Coco

-Café Coco is a 24-hour cafe located at 210 Louise Avenue near Elliston Place in Nashville, Tennessee.
+Café Coco was a 24-hour cafe located at 210 Louise Avenue near Elliston Place in Nashville, Tennessee.
 During the day it is primarily a coffee shop, and at night it has live music, poetry, and comedy.
 It is one of Nashville's few non-chain 24-hour food establishments.

 The menu includes sandwiches, pasta, burgers, salad, pizza, cake, beer, coffee, and drinks.
 Wi-fi is available for free.
 College students and rappers frequent the cafe, and the cafe patio is often used by smoking patrons.

-The restaurant was also briefly Italian...
+Café Coco briefly announced that it was going to acquire an Italian theme, but these plans were later cancelled.

 The cafe was founded in 1995 by and was co-owned by Coco Vallis and still is owned by former New Yorker Chuck Cinelli (a third generation restaurateur), who are husband and wife.

+As of November 22, 2023 the restaurant closed permanently and in August 2024 it was announced that the space was to be repurposed into two new concepts.